lovell/sharp/README.md

 is to convert large images of many formats to smaller, web-friendly JPEG, PNG and WebP images of varying dimensions.

+`npm install sharp`

+A pre-built version of libvips is provided for Windows and most Linux systems.

+Installation of libvips on OS X is as simple as `brew install homebrew/science/vips`.

 [![Test Coverage](https://coveralls.io/repos/lovell/sharp/badge.png?branch=master)](https://coveralls.io/r/lovell/sharp?branch=master)

 ### Documentation